jefferyq2/ae5-rstudio/TOOLS.md

 # Creating the tools volume

+**NOTE:** *Version 5.5.2 has incorporated formal support or the tools volume into the standard Managed Persistence mechanism.
+If you are installing 5.5.2 or upgrading to it, please skip directly to the* **Version 5.5.2 Update** *section below.*

-Starting with version 5.5.1, Anaconda Enterprise has the ability to take advantage of customized versions of in-browser IDEs such as VSCode, RStudio, Zeppelin, and Jupyter.
-These tools are expected to live in a special volume mounted at the `/tools` mount point, provisioned as a standard AE5
+Starting with version 5.5.1, Anaconda Enterprise has been given the ability to harness customized versions of in-browser IDEs such as VSCode, RStudio, Zeppelin, and Jupyter.
+These tools are expected to be hosted on special volume mounted at the `/tools` mount point, provisioned as a standard AE5
 [external file share](https://enterprise-docs.anaconda.com/en/latest/admin/advanced/nfs.html).